Biology, culture, and natural history

 Their midfaces are long, their noses somewhat flat, and their chins soft, making for an appropriately "horse-like" appearance.

-There is very little sexual dimorphism between their males and females (or 'stallions' and 'mares,' as they call themselves).
+There is very little sexual dimorphism between their males and females (or 'stallions' and 'mares,' as they style themselves).
 Mares have very small chests, somewhat boyish hips, and a tendency to grow sideburns.
 Stallions have narrower shoulders and wider hips than most human men (though this point of difference is not very pronounced), and are unable to grow full beards.
 They're of average height, compared to humans, though of a slightly more wiry build.
 There is no difference in stature between the sexes.

 As horses, they retain their brilliant eyes, including the white scleras and round pupils, which may be a disconcerting sight on a horse to the unitiated.
 They're of a rideable size (the only rideable equines in the Rootspan), though they loathe to let anyone ride them (see also societal relations re: mounts).
 A hrihriwa's horse form is typically as tall as their human form, measuring by the poll.
 Their coat, of seemingly any color found in regular horses, is short and without any feathering.
 The may have curly coats, but they only grow moderate winter coats, likely as a result of the Rootspan's subtropical environment.

-It is unknown how much a hrihriwa can absorb, but there seems to be some inverse relationship between mass and volume - they may absorb very heavy objects that don't take up much space, or very voluminous objects with a low mass.
-They can not absorb living creatures, including plants (see also: hrihriwa language re: object pronouns).
+It is unknown how much a hrihriwa can absorb, but there seems to be some inverse relationship between mass and volume - they may absorb very heavy objects that don't take up much space, or very voluminous objects with a low weight.
+They can not absorb living creatures, including plants (see also: language re: object pronouns).

-Shapeshifting is a voluntary act, though altered emotional states, such as those brought on by panic, trance, seizure, or hashish, may cause involuntary changes.
+Transforming is a voluntary act, though altered emotional states, such as those brought on by panic, trance, seizure, or hashish, may cause involuntary changes.
 Children ('foals,' 'colts,' or 'fillies') may also change at random or inopportune times, though this behavior has usually been entirely curbed by the age of 10.
 Some hrihriwa are known to 'sleep shift,' like a human may sleepwalk.

 Hrihriwa distinguish between 'uniform shifters,' whose changes proceed in the aforementioned way, and 'erratic shifters,' whose bodyparts change out of order and seemingly at random.
-One example includes a stallion who tended to first lose his hands to hooves, then grow a horse's lower face, then gain a quadrupedal posture, followed by a lengthening of the neck, and so on.
+One example includes a stallion who tended to first lose his hands to hooves, then grow a horse's lower face, then gain a quadrupedal posture, followed by a lengthening of the neck, und so weiter.
 The full change took no more time than that of a uniform shifter, but it was significantly more alarming to watch.

 Though all hrihriwa can learn partial shifts, such as only changing ones head or lower body, partial shifts come naturally to erratic shifters.